konradflis/Music-Classification/fma/README.md

 ### 1. Extract Spectrograms

-Spectrogram extraction is done using the `audio_to_spectrogram_v2.ipynb` notebook.
-The notebook contains the code to extract spectrograms from the audio files in the dataset.
-The spectrograms will be saved in the `project_data/spectrograms/` folder.
+Run the spectrogram extraction script spectrogram_extract.py to generate spectrograms.--- The spectrograms will be saved in the `project_data/spectrograms/` folder.

 ### 2. Load Individual Spectrograms

 Use the utility function from `utils.py` to load individual spectrograms.
-Pass the path to the spectrograms folder and the track name as arguments.
+Pass the path to the spectrograms folder and the track ID as arguments.

 ---